Zerotistic/zerotistic.blog/_posts/2024-01-30-codeql-mrva.md

     alt: CodeQL's logo
 ---

 Hi, today is a blog post on CodeQL MRVA.
-I've written this article for my current company, [Hackcyom](https://www.hackcyom.com/).
+I've written this article for my previous company, [Hackcyom](https://www.hackcyom.com/).
 Please feel free to read the article on their website: [Rediscovering vulnerabilities with CodeQL MRVA](https://www.hackcyom.com/2024/01/rediscovering-vulnerabilities-with-codeql-mrva/)

 -------